Whiskey Tango Foxtrot (film): Plot

 In 2003 New York City, Kim Baker is a struggling television journalist covering low-profile stories.
 To help her career, she takes a short assignment as a war correspondent in Afghanistan during Operation Enduring Freedom, to the disappointment of her boyfriend Chris.

 Assigned to modest living quarters with other international journalists, Kim befriends noted BBC correspondent Tanya Vanderpoel and lecherous Scottish freelance photographer Iain MacKelpie.
 She adjusts to her new duties aided by her Afghan "fixer" Fahim Ahmadzai.
 She elicits frank remarks on camera from soldiers questioning the value of their assignment and puts herself in harm's way to capture combat incidents on video.
 Marine General Hollanek sees her as an inexperienced nuisance.
 Despite the danger, Kim stays in Afghanistan for years beyond her original assignment.
 She catches Chris with another woman during a middle-of-the-night video call, ending their relationship and her sexual flirtation with Iain develops into something more meaningful.

 Although Afghan Islamic society places restrictive roles on women, she uses her sex to her advantage and gains access to female villagers who have been sabotaging the US-built well because they welcome the daily walk to the river away from the men.
 She uses her own sexuality to develop Afghan Attorney General Ali Massoud Sadiq as a news source.
 Fahim, who treated opium addicts before the war, cautions her that danger can be as dangerous as a drug.
 Despite their mutual friendliness, Kim competes with other journalists for stories and resources from their employers.
 After three years in Afghanistan, Kim flies to New York to argue for more support from her network's new boss, and discovers Tanya is slated to take over her Afghan assignment.

 Iain is kidnapped for ransom while covering a developing story he had offered to share with Kim.
 She returns to Afghanistan and blackmails Ali for information about Iain's whereabouts, impressing on Hollanek the political value of rescuing Iain.
 The mission is a success, militarily and journalistically but Kim becomes disillusioned with her tentative relationship with Iain and her station.
-She returns to the United States for good, and looks up a Marine whose on-camera comments to her might have led to his transfer and subsequent loos of his legs to an IED.
+She returns to the United States for good, and looks up a Marine whose on-camera comments to her might have led to his transfer and subsequent loss of his legs to an IED.
 She tries to apologize to him but he refuses to let her take the blame.

 Kim takes an on-camera desk job and finds herself interviewing Iain, who will be in New York as part of a new book tour.
 He invites her to meet him for coffee.